THE COMPANIES ORDINANCE, 1984 (Company Limited By Guarantee) ARTICLES OF ASSOCIATION OF PAKISTAN SOFTWARE HOUSES ASSOCIATION FOR IT & IT ES

-- Announcement of result of election of Executive Committee and office bearers.
+- Announcement of result of the election of Executive Committee and office bearers.

 - Approval of budget for the next year.

-Annual General Meeting shall have power to adjourn to another date to be then fixed for the purpose of deciding such proposition as may remain undetermined.
+Annual General Meeting shall have the power to adjourn to another date to be then fixed for the purpose of deciding such a proposition as may remain undetermined.